m2osw/eventdispatcher/eventdispatcher/reporter/README.md

 # Testing Services

-In order to test services, it is best to have a unit test mechanism allowing us to verify all the messages, especially when a chain of messages is expected and that chain can break at any moment.
-For full coverage unit tests, we need all the messages to be received by our services.
-It is very difficult to maintain tests that start the communicator and other daemons in order to run a service test.
-Instead, we want to have a simulator of all the other services and only test the current service being developed and maintained.
-To do so we use the **reporter** test class.
+In order to test services using the eventdispatcher library, it is best to have unit tests allowing verifying all the messages the service makes use of, especially when a chain of messages is expected and that chain can break at any moment (see cluck as a prime example).

+For full coverage of the service code, it is necessary for all the messages to be sent and received by the service being tested.
+It would be very difficult to maintain full integration tests that start the communicator and any other daemon in order to run a full coverage test.

+Instead, we want to have a simulator for all the other services and only test one service, the one being developed and maintained.
+To do so we use the **reporter** test classes.

 # Basics of Reporter Language (.rprtr files)